-The City is involved in group medical, dental and life and disability insurance programs for its full-time regular employees, which has specified benefits for certain illnesses and injuries.
+The City is involved in provides group medical, dental and life, short and long term disability insurance programs for its full-time regular employees, which has specified benefits for certain illnesses and injuries.
 Enrollment cards and a detailed schedule of benefits will be provided to the employee upon employment.